taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 layout: post
 title: "Bored API Quick Start Guide"
 date: 2021-10-21
-categories: APIs
 ---

 ---
 **Target Audience**

 This document assumes you have basic knowledge on web APIs.
-If not, please refer to [my other blog](https://taolicd.github.io/apis,/rest/apis/2019/08/08/Intro_API_blog.html) or search on the Internet for web API introduction content.
+If not, please refer to [my other blog](https://taolicd.github.io/2019/08/08/Intro_API_blog.html) or search on the Internet for web API introduction content.

 ---